What is a Statement of Use (SOU)?

 Assuming the trademark has been properly and sufficiently used on the recited goods or service, the evidence may be filed anytime during the application process except for the blackout period which consists of the timeframe between the examiner’s approval of the mark for publication and the Notice of Allowance.

-Thus, a submission of use filed before the examining attorney approves the mark for publication is called an Amendment to Allege Use (AAU).
-If the examiner has approved the mark for publication, then you must wait until a Notice of Allowance is issued which occurs after the publication period ends without opposition from third parties.
+Thus, a submission of use filed before the approval of your mark for publication is called an Amendment to Allege Use (AAU).
+If the trademark examiner has approved the mark for publication, then you must wait until a Notice of Allowance is issued which occurs after the publication period ends without opposition from third parties.
 A submission of use after the Notice of Allowance is called a Statement of Use.

 What is required in a Statement of Use?

-The filing requirements for a Statement of Use starts with the class or classes covered in the application.
+The filing requirements start with the class or classes covered in the application.
 For each class of goods or services, the applicant must provide:

-2. a specimen of use for at least one product or service recited in that class; and
+- at least one specimen of use for a product or service in that class; and

 What types of specimens are appropriate?